Flaunting Maturity: The How and Why of APIs

 One of the most critical aspects of modernizing the software factory within the context of DevOps clearly lies in advancing management of APIs; significant evidence of this already exists.

-Beyond the near constant chatter around evolving best practices, industry analysts point out that organizations are investing billions on related projects.
+Beyond the near constant chatter around evolving best practices(link is external), industry analysts point out that organizations are investing billions on related projects.
 For instance, Forrester has predicted US companies alone will spend nearly $3 billion on API management over next five years.
 That figure speaks for itself.

 However, while everyone gets "it" – that optimizing applications across a complex landscape of web services, mobile apps and open data, notwithstanding the IoT, demands far greater reliance on API architectures – few up to this point have published hard data around the current pace of adoption or appreciation of related benefits.